9V1KG/hass-openwebrx/README.md

 The name of the Ping sensor depends on the name you gave in the ping integration.

 ### Homeassistant entities card
-The file `card.yaml` contains an example, how the OpenWebRX status could be displayed.
+The file `card.yaml` contains as a first example of an *entities card*, how the OpenWebRX status could be displayed.
 With *ADD CARD* select *MANUAL* and copy the yaml code to the card configuration.
+The second example is a *markdown card*.
+It will show the statistics of decoded FT-8, FT-4 and WSPR signals.
+Add the code after selecting the YAML editor of the markdown card.

 ## Note
 Still under development.